 We’re keeping it simple, sushi for lunch, and a movie.
-Just knowing he’s thinking of me and wants to spend time with me is all the special I need.
+Just knowing Eric is thinking of me and wants to spend time with me is all the special I need.

-I am also whipping up a batch of these lovely Dark Chocolate Almond Strawberries to show my love for him.
+I am also whipping up a batch of these lovely dark chocolate almond covered strawberries to show my love for him.
 These strawberries are really beautiful, and a simple way to dress up the traditional chocolate covered strawberries that are so popular for Valentine’s Day.

-I like to use leftover almond meal from making homemade almond milk, but you can also just chop some almonds by hand or in a food processor.
+I like to use leftover almond meal from making homemade almond milk, but you can also just chop some almonds with a knife or in a food processor.
 Make sure that if you go the food processor route, only pulse the nuts a few times.
 Too long and you’ll end up with almond butter!

 My littlest Valentine is getting strawberries too, but his are plain, and cut into little hearts.